microsoft/MixedRealityToolkit-Unity/Documentation/Contributing/UnitTests.md

 ### Running tests via pull request validation
 MRTK's CI will build MRTK in all configurations and run all edit and play mode tests.
 CI can be triggered by posting a comment on the github PR `/azp run mrtk_pr` if the user has sufficient rights.
 CI runs can be seen in the 'checks' tab of the PR.

-Only after all of the tests passed successfully the PR can be merged into mrtk_development.
+Only after all of the tests have passed successfully can the PR be merged into mrtk_development.

 ### Running stress tests / bulk tests
 Sometimes tests will only fail occasionally which can be frustrating to debug.